How to fix a loud washing machine

 If the above steps don't help, your machine may be suffering from a bearing failure.
 A bearing failure is a relatively common fault and one that will most likely require a professional repairer.

 Turn the drum while it's empty to check if the drum bearings have gone.
 If you feel a resistance, the machine's bearings may need replacing.
 Another giveaway symptom is that the metal drum may have dropped down slightly and will no longer be in line with the rubber seal around the door opening.

 Find a local washing machine repairer

 If the problem is serious, you'll want professional attention.
 Which?
 Trusted Traders are tradesmen and women who have been assessed and checked by Which? trading standards professionals.
-Alternatively, you can also find local recommended washing machine repairers using Which?
-Local.

 If you're considering buying a new washing machine instead of repairing your current one, we have found Best Buy washing machines for less than £350.

 Sign up today and join Which? to access thousands of expert reviews on hundreds of different products, from washing machines to laptops.

 Reliable washing machines